Ruhe finden leicht gemacht – Übungen für unruhige Hunde

 ---

-2. Practice impulse control
+2. Impulse control training

 Many hyperactive dogs have difficulty controlling their impulses.
-With small exercises, you can specifically build calmness and frustration tolerance.
+With small exercises, you can specifically build up calmness and frustration tolerance.

 "Stay" training:

-Stay on the blanket even if there are distractions
+Stay on the mat, even with distractions

-Waiting game:
+"Wait" game:

 Door control: